-With 4D BIM, all the timelines are set and are readable by the contractors and other participants of the project.
-This creates a sync between the activities and all of them can set their activities accordingly.
+With 4D BIM, all the timelines are set and readable by the contractors and other participants of the project.
+This creates a sync between the activities, and all of them can set their actions accordingly.

 Coordination Meetings- Collaborative Process to Resolve All Types of Clashes